dch21/am_I_the_moral_one/README.md

             }
  ```

- When the user clicked the form's submit button, we iterated through the funcitons object to send to our backend database with the user's answer choices and demographic info:
+ When the user clicks the submit button, we send her answers and demographic info to our backend:

   ```js